 Purchase of a VSI OpenVMS Alpha support contract provides a license that enables the VSI OpenVMS Alpha operating system as well as all VSI OpenVMS Alpha layered products.
+The VSI OpenVMS operating system software, layered product software, and online documentation are available via download from the VSI OpenVMS website, with purchase of a support contract.

 The following tables list licensing tiers available for VSI OpenVMS Alpha along with the servers included in each tier.